-Completion of the Laboratory's Qualified Electrical Worker program or ability to become QEW 1 qualified within 12 months.
+Completion of the Laboratory's Qualified Electrical Worker (QEW) program or the ability to become QEW 1 qualified within 12 months.

 Experience working with underground utilities such as water, wastewater and natural gas.

-Work schedule for these positions are dependent on operational needs and may include day shift (7AM-3PM), swing shift (3PM -11PM) or owl shift (11PM-7AM).
-Up to the first 6 months will be spent on day shift taking required Laboratory and Craft specific training and working with a Journeyman regarding operations and safety culture.
+Work Schedule: Dependent on operational need and may include day shift (7AM-3PM), swing shift (3PM -11PM) or owl shift (11PM-7AM).
+The first 6 months will operate on the day shift taking required Lab and Craft specific training and working with a Journeyman regarding operations and safety culture.